Powdee/leptos-portfolio/README.md

 `npx tailwindcss -i ./input.css -o ./style/main.css --watch  `

-This will build our css and each change to either rust files or adding a new tailwding class to rust file will trigger hot reload.
+This will build our css and each change to either rust file or adding a new tailwind class to rust file will trigger hot reload.

 ## Running your project locally with Docker